shalforb/T1A3---Terminal-Application/readme.md

 <br>

 ## **App Description & Purpose**
 This is a simple terminal app that was contructed using Python.
-By using the json file handling module, the app will allow users to add and keep track of films that they intend to watch.
+By using the JSON file handling module, the app will allow users to add and keep track of films that they intend to watch.
 Users will have access to a variety of main functions including:
 <ol>
 <li>Searching for films utilising the cinemagoer package, and optionally adding them to the watchlist
 <li>Adding films to their watchlist manually